Jellypod Logovs

 • No production controls

-No script editing, no choice of hosts, no voice cloning, no music
+No script editing, limited voice selection only in Free Form mode, no voice cloning, no music

 • Limited and experimental access

-Waitlisted, optimized for computer science papers, and capped at a small number of conversions per day
+Waitlisted outside the US (open to US users), optimized for computer science papers, and capped at up to 19 audio conversations per day

 • No audience analytics